 Meditation is amazing.
 In those few minutes, where you are paying attention to your deep breaths, you can invite inner peace and calm your mind.

-Mindfulness meditation can also help you control your emotions more, and it doesn’t even have to be for several hours.
+Mindfulness and meditation can also help you control your emotions more, and it doesn’t have to be for several hours at a time either.

 Start with a few minutes, and as you get more comfortable, increase the time frame a little each time.